yazgazan/YSh/Doc/draft.md

 Support for named arguments for function, no more `arg1=$1; arg2=$2 ...`. (eg : `function toto($arg1, $arg2) ...`)
 Support argument list (eg : `$arguments[0]`)

+Flow parsing builtins and string manipulation (field, replace, substr, etc)

+Arithmetic evaluation (where all vars are interpreted as numbers)

 Obvious support for history, glob and completion.

 ## non-Basics functionalities :